Overnight layover guide. Sleeping facilities in the public zone or boarding area

-Oslo airport is open 24 hours a day, so you can spend the night inside the terminal with no problem.
-Generally there are very few passengers during the night, so your stay will be quiet and safe.
+Oslo airport is open 24 hours a day, so you can easily spend the night inside the terminal.
+In general, there are few passengers during the night, so your stay will be quiet and safe.

-Where to rest: Many eateries in the terminal have padded benches.
-In addition, there is a chapel inside the enclosure that offers a secluded place to rest.
-In the Arrivals Hall there are a few reclinable chairs, while in the baggage reclaim area there are long, comfortable couches.
-On the other hand, you can use one of the airport's VIP lounges for more amenities, although these close at night.
-Finally, there are two hotels that are connected to the terminal.
+Where to rest: Many of the food outlets in the terminal have cushioned benches.
+There is also a chapel on the premises which offers a sheltered place to rest.
+There are some reclining seats in the Arrivals Hall, while the baggage claim area has long, comfortable armchairs.
+Alternatively, you can use one of the airport's VIP lounges for more comfort, although they close at night.
+Finally, there is a hotel that is connected to the terminal.

-Baggage: Lockers are available in the P10 car park, so you can forget about your bags until check-in time.
+Baggage: There are lockers in the P10 car park, so you can forget about your bags until check-in time.

-Other services available around the clock: ATMs, duty-free stores, convenience store, children's play areas, chapel, nursery rooms.
+Other services available around the clock: ATMs, children's play areas, chapel, nursery rooms.

-The Radisson Blu Airport Hotel Oslo Gardermoen and the Park Inn by Radisson Oslo Airport are connected to the terminal through covered walkways.
+The Radisson Blu Airport Hotel Oslo Gardermoen is connected to the terminal via covered walkways.
 There are numerous alternatives nearby, some of which provide shuttle services for their guests.

 Comfort Hotel RunWay (1.7 km/1.1 miles)

 Clarion Hotel & Congress Oslo Airport (1.7 km/1.1 miles)

 Park Inn by Radisson Oslo Airport Hotel West (1.9 km/1.2 miles)

 Best Western Plus Oslo Airport (2 km/1.2 miles)